algernon/madness/resources/posts/2017-01-03-model01-prototype.markdown

 It would have been very satisfying if at least some things worked, because then I could say I wrote something usable for hardware I have not even seen.
-But alas, this will have to remain on by bucket list for a while longer.
+But alas, this will have to remain on my bucket list for a while longer.

 ## First steps